 The future educator gains an understanding of student behavior in the classroom by learning to identify root causes for behavior, manage misbehavior, and foster student responsibility for behavior.
-The future educator learns how to set up a classroom that encourages positive behavior and how to facilitate conflict resolution.
+Future teachers learn how to set up a classroom that encourages positive behavior and how to facilitate conflict resolution.
 Ten hours of participatory clinical experience required.
-(Prerequisites: EDU 144 and 240) Concurrent enrollment in a secondary methods course required.
+Concurrent enrollment in a secondary methods course required.
+(Prerequisites: EDU 144 and 240)